Frank Asiedu Bekoe: Politics

 Bekoe was voted two consecutive times as the New Patriotic Party constituency secretary for the Ayawaso West in the Greater Accra Region.

-In 2016, after Nana Akufo-Addo won the presidential election in the 2016 Ghanaian general election, the chief of staff, Akosua Frema Osei- Opare, appointed Bekoe as director of political affairs at the presidency.
+In 2016, after Nana Akufo-Addo won the presidential election, the chief of staff, Akosua Frema Osei-Opare, appointed Bekoe as director of political affairs at the presidency.

-In December 2023, Bekoe announced his intention to contest for the parliamentary candidacy primaries of the New Patriotic Party in the Suhum (Ghana parliament constituency).
+In December 2023, Bekoe announced his intention to contest for the parliamentary candidacy primaries of the New Patriotic Party in the Suhum constituency.

-In 2024, he won the New Patriotic Party primaries for the Suhum (Ghana parliament constituency), beating the then incumbent Member of parliament, Kwadjo Asante by polling 496 votes against the incumbent's 320 votes.
+In 2024, he won the New Patriotic Party primaries for the Suhum constituency, beating the then-incumbent Member of parliament, Kwadjo Asante by polling 496 votes against the incumbent's 320 votes.

-In the 2024 Ghanaian general election, he won the parliamentary seat for the New Patriotic Party in the Suhum (Ghana parliament constituency), beating the candidate of the National Democratic Congress (Ghana), Prince Addo Kwadjo Tabiri, the former Member of Parliament who contested as an independent candidate, Kwadjo Asante and another independent candidate, Frederick Dede Wiafe.
-He is the Deputy ranking Member of the Parliamrnt Select Committee. on Employment,Labour Relations and Pensions and a member of the Budget Committee.
+In the 2024 Ghanaian general election, he won the parliamentary seat for the New Patriotic Party in the Suhum constituency, beating the candidate of the National Democratic Congress (Ghana), Prince Addo Kwadjo Tabiri, the former Member of Parliament who contested as an independent candidate, Kwadjo Asante and another independent candidate, Frederick Dede Wiafe.
+He is the deputy ranking member of the Parliament Select Committee on Employment, Labour Relations and Pensions and a member of the Budget Committee.